Do you know what the biggest killer of perfectly good marriages is? It’s not what most people think.

 They might think the problem is communication when it’s really a lack of comprehension.

-They think the problem is incompatibility, but they can only see the relationship from their own perspective, so they will only be compatible with those who are like them and always agrees with them.
+They think the problem is incompatibility, but in reality, they can only see the relationship from their own perspective, which is limiting.
+So, they will only be compatible with those who are like them and always agree with them.
 Unless that changes, they will struggle with everyone.

 The result?
-Misguided solutions, growing resentment, and eventually, the slow death of a relationship that could have played out very differently with the right help.
+Misguided solutions, growing resentment, and eventually, the slow death of a relationship could have played out differently with a different approach.

 Don’t Be a Statistic

-If you want to save your marriage, start with this thought: It’s important to know it’s highly likely you don’t yet know the root problem(s).
+If you want to save your marriage, start with this thought: It’s essential to understand what is blocking your success, and it’s highly likely the truth about the root problem(s) will be hidden.

-The proof of this will be in the outcomes you create together.
+The proof of understanding the root problem will be in the outcomes you have been creating together.

-Admitting you don’t know is the first step towards finding the clarity you need.
-The person is then open to growing and learning, which enables them to take control of the outcome.
+Once a person wants to know the answer to the “why” question, they are open to growing and learning, enabling them to take control of the outcome.

-And once you have that clarity, the solutions become obvious.
+And once you have that clarity, the solutions will become obvious.
 Simple.
 Transformative.

 Most importantly, they work…